dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

+For Embellishments you will have two options.
+Either Slimy Expulsion Boots or Spore Colony Shoulderpads.
+The Shoulders are better for sustained ST and AoE scenarios.
+The boots are better for the times where adds are present, as the shoulders will lose a lot of value from the wasted applications.
+The debuff on the shoulders has to stack up to 5 times, otherwise it is useless.
+In general if you are a raider and do not care about m+ we recommend crafting shoulders, as most of the raid is close to full single target.
+If you do not care about raid, then craft boots.
+It is important to mention that the shoulders also damage you for around 900 damage per second in most scenarios, which might or might not matter in some situations.

+### Slimy Expulsion Boots:

-**If you have one 10.7 Spark but no sockets for it, follow these steps:**
+**If you have one Spark of Ingenuity but no sockets for it, follow these steps:**

 - Craft Life-bound Bindings with Toxified Armor Patch at 418 ilvl.
 These will upgrade to 421 ilvl when Week 0 begins.
 - During Week 0, obtain your first Spark and craft Slimy Expulsion Boots if you haven't already.
-- In Week 1, you won't receive any Sparks, but you should upgrade your Slimy Expulsion Boots to 447 ilvl.
+- In Week 1, you won't receive any Sparks, but you should upgrade (recraft) your Slimy Expulsion Boots to 447 ilvl.
 - During Week 2, use your second Spark to craft a 447 ilvl Life-bound Waistguard with Toxified Armor Patch.
 Here you will want to replace your Wrists with 441 crested Wrists from m+ or raid.

-**If you have one 10.7 Spark and one socket for it, follow these steps:**
+**If you have one Spark of Ingenuity and one socket for it, follow these steps:**

 - Craft Life-bound Bindings with Toxified Armor Patch at 418 ilvl and socket this piece.
 They will upgrade to 421 ilvl when Week 0 begins.
 - During Week 0, obtain your first Shadowflame Spark and craft Slimy Expulsion Boots if you haven't already.
-- In Week 1, you won't receive any Shadowflame Sparks, but you should upgrade your Slimy Expulsion Boots to 447 ilvl.
+- In Week 1, you won't receive any Shadowflame Sparks, but you should upgrade (recraft) your Slimy Expulsion Boots to 447 ilvl.
 - During Week 2, use your second Shadowflame Spark to craft a 447 ilvl Primal Molten Spellblade.
 With this, you'll want to Crest a M+ Offhand up to 441 ilvl.
 - Keep your 421 Wrists until Week 4 of the raid.

 If you loot a Mythic weapon or vault a weapon before you craft your second Shadowflame Spark, use the first method (belt your second spark).
 <br>If you loot socketed Wrists from M+ before you craft your second Shadowflame Spark, use the first method (belt your second spark).

+### Spore Colony Shoulderpads:

+**If you have one Spark of Ingenuity but no sockets for it, follow these steps:**

+- Craft Life-bound Boots with Toxified Armor Patch at 418 ilvl.
+These will upgrade to 421 ilvl when Week 0 begins.
+- During Week 0, obtain your first Shadowflame Spark and craft Spore Colony Shoulderpads.
+- In Week 1, you won't receive any Sparks, but you should upgrade (recraft) your Spore Colony Shoulderpads to 447 ilvl.
+- During Week 2, use your second Shadowflame Spark to upgrade (recraft) your Life-bound Boots to 447 ilvl with Toxified Armor Patch.

+**If you have one Spark of Ingenuity and one socket for it, follow these steps:**

+- Craft Life-bound Bindings with Toxified Armor Patch at 418 ilvl and socket this piece.
+They will upgrade to 421 ilvl when Week 0 begins.
+- During Week 0, obtain your first Shadowflame Spark and craft Spore Colony Shoulderpads.
+- In Week 1, you won't receive any Sparks, but you should upgrade (recraft) your Spore Colony Shoulderpads to 447 ilvl.
+- During Week 2, use your second Shadowflame Spark to craft Life-bound Boots at 447 ilvl with Toxified Armor Patch.
+Here you will want to replace your Wrists with 441 crested Wrists from m+ or raid.

+**During Week 0 you can wait with crafting your first Shadowflame Spark item if you so desire.**

 <div id="tier-set">